- Rail Trail

 Traditional Owners

-We acknowledge the Tableland Yidinji people, the traditional custodians of the land and waterways on which the rail trail is built.
+We acknowledge the Tableland Yidinji people, the traditional custodians of the land and waterways on which this rail-side path was built.

 Rail Line History

-The narrow gauge (2’6″) line to Gembrook was opened in 1900, connecting with regular broad gauge trains at Upper Ferntree Gully.
-The little train soon became known as Puffing Billy.
-The line mainly carried passengers, timber and potatoes.
-The narrow gauge line was cheaper to build than a regular railway but because of the cost of transferring goods to the broad gauge, it never made a profit.
+Opened in 1900, this narrow-gauge (2’6″) line ran between Gembrook and Upper Ferntree Gully, where it connected with regular broad-gauge trains, and the little steam locomotive soon became known as Puffing Billy.
+The line mainly carried passengers, timber and potatoes and although it was cheaper to build than a regular one but the cost of transferring goods to broad-gauge wagons meant it never made a profit.

-A landslip at Selby in 1953 prompted closure.
-The Puffing Billy Preservation Society was formed and persuaded the Victorian Railways to reopen the line as far as Belgrave with a weekend tourist service.
+A landslide at Selby in 1953 prompted the line’s closure.
+The Puffing Billy Preservation Society was formed and persuaded Victorian Railways to reopen the narrow-gauge line to Belgrave for a weekend tourist service.

-After electrification of the suburban line to Belgrave, volunteers worked to restore the disused and overgrown line beyond Belgrave.
-A diversion was created near Selby, and it reopened to Menzies Creek in 1962, Emerald in 1965, Emerald Lake in 1975, and finally Gembrook in 1998.
+During the standardisation and electrification of the line to Belgrave in the early ’60s, volunteers worked to restore the disused and overgrown narrow-gauge line beyond there.
+A diversion was created near Selby, and Puffing Billy reopened from Belgrave to Menzies Creek in 1962, Emerald in 1965, Emerald Lake (Lakeside) in 1975 and, finally, Gembrook in 1998.

 Ringwood gets closer